 Tolt Hill Bridge 1834A emergency repairs

-Bridge reopened to noncommercial pickup trucks, passenger vehicles, bikes and pedestrians on Monday, July 17
+Bridge open to noncommercial pickup trucks, passenger vehicles, bikes and pedestrians

 On June 16, the King County Road Services Division scheduled an emergency closure of Tolt Hill Bridge 1834A where Northeast Tolt Hill Road crosses the Snoqualmie River, west of the City of Carnation.
 Tolt Hill Bridge 1834A fully closed to traffic at 8 p.m. on Friday, June 16.
 Detours were put in place for motorists.